Nirajsah17/niraj/docs/python_stack/python_programming.md

 ## Python - Variable Types

 Variables are nothing but reserved memory locations to store values.
-This means that when you create a variable, you reserve some space in memory.
+This means that when you create a variablstr = 'Hello World!' print(str)           # Prints complete string print(str[0])        # Prints first character of the string print(str[2:5])      # Prints characters starting from 3rd to 5th

-Based on the data type of a variable, the interpreter allocates memory and decides what can be stored in the reserved memory.
-Therefore, by assigning different data types to variables, you can store integers, decimals or characters in these variables.
+print(str[2:])       # Prints string starting from 3rd character

-## Assigning Values to Variables
+print(str * 2)       # Prints string two times

-Python variables do not need explicit declaration to reserve memory space.
+print(str + "TEST")  # Prints concatenated stringlicit declaration to reserve memory space.
 The declaration happens automatically when you assign a value to a variable.
 The equal sign (=) is used to assign values to variables.

 The operand to the left of the = operator is the name of the variable and the operand to the right of the = operator is the value stored in the variable.
 For example −